Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Symptoms and treatment of human diseases

-Reprinting of materials is possible only with the permission of the administration and indicating an active link to the source.
+Reproduction of materials is possible only with the permission of the administration and indicating an active link to the source.

 Questions and suggestions:

-general description
+General description

 • cervical (cervical, cervicobrachial, cervicothoracic);

-• Gudnye (innervate the chest around);
+• Gvental (innervate the chest around);

 • lumbar;

-• sacral (innervate the sacrum);
+• sacral (innervates the sacrum);

-• coccygeal.
+• coccygeal

 The root can become inflamed for the following reasons: